 #1 Attraction in New Orleans

 Hours and Information

 Closed Mardi Gras Day, Thanksgiving Day, Christmas Eve, and Christmas Day.

 Beyond All Boundaries

 Showtimes on the hour.

 The American Sector Restaurant & Bar

 Jeri Nims Soda Shop

-Designated by Congress as the official WWII museum of the United States, The National WWII Museum is located in downtown New Orleans on a six-acre campus, where five soaring pavilions house historical exhibits, on-site restoration work, a period dinner theater, and restaurants.
+Designated by Congress as the official WWII museum of the United States, The National WWII Museum is located in downtown New Orleans on a seven-acre campus, where seven soaring pavilions house immersive historical exhibits, on-site restoration work, a period dinner theater, and restaurants.